 In this section, we shine a spotlight on partners who are using budget advocacy to bring transformational change to their communities.
 This month, we talk with Jeanette Calder, Executive Director of Jamaica Accountability Meter Portal (JAMP).
 Jamaica is one of 23 countries where we are seeking to build the field of budget advocates.
-This work forms part of IBP’s Collaborating for Open and Accountable Budgets (COAB) initiative and is co-funded by the European Union in partnership with the Private Sector Organisation of Jamaica.
+This work forms part of IBP’s Collaborating for Open and Accountable Budgets (COAB) initiative in partnership with the Private Sector Organisation of Jamaica.

 IBP recently hosted an event with JAMP about fostering open and inclusive budgets in times of crisis and beyond, as part of the IMF/World Bank’s CSO Policy Forum.
 We heard Jeanette talk about JAMP’s approach to strengthening the accountability system in Jamaica and the results they have seen, especially through digital tools to bridge the information gap and the gap in access to decisionmakers.
 The video recording is available here.

 Q: What is the Jamaica Accountability Meter Portal (JAMP) and what prompted its creation?